 And in the course of that week I managed to, if not forgive him, at least accept we weren't together anymore and apparently weren't meant to be.
 I felt energized and free, and although coming home to find the flat empty was depressing at first, I soon got used to the quietness and the freedom and found that I liked it.

-On Sunday I had lunch at Mum's, as usual, and my dad hugged me close to his chest and asked how I was, again.
+On Sunday I had lunch at mum's, as usual, and my dad hugged me close to his chest and asked how I was, again.
 He had called me at least a dozen times that week, worried as he was about me, just to talk.
-It felt good, regaining that tradition we had set when I was studying my bachelor, just discussing the news or saying good morning to each other.
+It felt good, regaining that tradition we had set when I was studying for my bachelors, just discussing the news or saying good morning to each other.
 My little sister hugged my waist and then started babbling about her week, and the birthday party she had attended last Friday, and the boy who had stolen her bunny-shaped eraser and had refused to give it back, at least until she bit him.

 On Monday I went back to work.
 It felt good, and everyone asked about my health and commented on my new appearance.
 I had banished my winter clothes to the back of the wardrobe, and my summer clothes were much more colorful and light.
 Coupled with the hair, the light make-up (which I had forsaken for the last two months in favour of a much heavier one), and the radiant skin after all those beauty treatments at the spa, I looked quite different from the girl they had seen just a week ago.
-On Friday night, when they told me they were going out for some drinks, I chose to go with them, a first since I started working there almost seven moths ago.
+On Friday night, when they told me they were going out for drinks, I chose to go with them, a first since I started working there almost seven moths ago.

 Saturday found me up and about at a disgustingly early hour, and I showered leisurely before getting ready for what promised to be a wonderful day.
 I put on some make-up, and chose to wear a skirt and my new purple blouse, which combined perfectly with my new high-heeled shoes.
-The girls and I were going out for lunch and then we wanted to spend the rest of the day lazing around in the sun.
+The girls and I were going out for lunch and after that we wanted to spend the rest of the day lazing around in the sun.
 For the night we were planning on going to a dance club, owned by a friend's boyfriend.
 We had been invited several times, but hadn't been able to go until now.

 As I grabbed my coat and handbag the doorbell rang.
-My best friend was supposed to pick me up there, so thinking it was her I merely shouted "It's open!" and kept on looking for my earrings.
+My best friend was supposed to pick me up, so thinking it was her I merely shouted "It's open!" and kept on looking for my earrings.
 I had put one on, but I couldn't remember for the life of me where I had placed the other one.
-I finally found it under the bed (how the hell did it get there?) and I hurried out of the room, knowing my friend would be waiting for me impatiently.
+I finally found it under the bed (how the hell did it get there?) and hurried out of the room, knowing my friend would be waiting for me impatiently.

 I was surprised to see it wasn't my friend in the living room, but rather my ex- boyfriend.